 PARENT–TEACHER ORGANIZATION (PTO):

 The purpose of this organization is to encourage an active partnership between the parent community and the school.
 All parents are welcome to attend monthly meetings and actively support the various school programs offered throughout the year.
-Please visit the school calendar on our website for dates and times for our PTO meetings.
+Please visit the school calendar by clicking here for dates and times for our PTO meetings and other events.

 STUDENT DRESS CODE:

 Students should dress in a manner that is appropriate for school and the weather.
 Certain clothing types and styles are deemed as inappropriate for school day attire: clothing that reveals private body parts, underclothing, midriffs, cleavage or buttocks, i.e., tube tops, spaghetti straps, single strap shirts, backless shirts or blouses, halter tops or tank tops; skirts, dresses, skorts or shorts above 2” below the length of the middle finger when extended down from your side; skin-tight clothing, pants or shorts that hang below the hips, hats, caps, bandanas, sweatbands, hoods, or other head coverings, except for those worn for approved and accepted medical or religious purposes; and footwear or clothing that poses a safety hazard, i.e., flip-flops, heelies, etc. Modes of dress, hairstyles, and personal grooming habits will be accepted provided they are not disruptive, offensive, or contain any inappropriate logos or mottos that could deter the health, safety, or morals of individuals.
 Students who are not dressed appropriately will be asked to comply.
 On days when students attend physical education, they should bring tennis shoes and girls should not wear dresses.